QuantEcon/lecture-source-py/source/rst/numba.rst

 .. index::
     single: Python; Numba

-One exciting development in this direction is `Numba <http://numba.pydata.org/>`_
+One exciting development in this direction is `Numba <http://numba.pydata.org/>`_.

-Numba aims to automatically compile functions to native machine code instructions on the fly
+Numba aims to automatically compile functions to native machine code instructions on the fly.

-The process isn't flawless, since Numba needs to infer type information on all variables to generate pure machine instructions
+The process isn't flawless, since Numba needs to infer type information on all variables to generate pure machine instructions.

-Such inference isn't possible in every setting
+Such inference isn't possible in every setting.

-But for simple routines, Numba infers types very well
+But for simple routines, Numba infers types very well.

-Moreover, the "hot loops" at the heart of our code that we need to speed up are often such simple routines
+Moreover, the "hot loops" at the heart of our code that we need to speed up are often such simple routines.

 Prerequisites
 ------------------

-If you :doc:`followed our set up instructions <getting_started>`, then Numba should be installed
+If you :doc:`followed our set up instructions <getting_started>`, then Numba should be installed.

-Make sure you have the latest version of Anaconda by running ``conda update anaconda`` from a terminal (Mac, Linux) / Anaconda command prompt (Windows)
+Make sure you have the latest version of Anaconda by running ``conda update anaconda`` from a terminal (Mac, Linux) / Anaconda command prompt (Windows).